Selim-SHERIF/Portfolio/Others/EPFLRT_Lap_Time_Simulator/README.md

 ---

 ## Thank You! 🙏
 Thank you for reading!
-If you would like to discuss this project further or have any questions, feel free to [reach out through the contact section](../../README.md#contact) in the main portfolio.
+If you would like to discuss this project further or have any questions, feel free to [contact me](../../README.md#contact)

 ---